 Be sure to read any fine print before signing a business loan, no matter who your lender is.

-The purpose for which you plan to use SBA loan funds and the total amount you need will weigh in heavily in determining which loan is the best fit for you.
+The purpose for which you plan to use these funds and the total amount you need will weigh in heavily in determining which loan is the best fit for you.

 You should also look over the specific terms for the type of loan you’re considering, because the SBA provides different loan guarantees for different business purposes.